Psychosocial Disability and Employment

 Australians with disabilities are less likely to have access to employment compared to people without disabilities (53% vs 83%).
 Persons with psychosocial disability have the lowest labour force participation rates (29%) and the highest unemployment rate (19%).

 This study aims to explore whether and how the life circumstances of job seekers with psychosocial disability are influenced by their engagement with government funded Disability Employment Services (DES) providers.
-This study is taking place in the context of forthcoming reforms to the DES sector introduced in July 2018.
+This study is taking place in the context of the DES sector reforms introduced in 2018.

 Ms Alex Devine, University of Melbourne